-'An eerie and sorrowful tale, beautifully told.
-A
+'An eerie and sorrowful tale, beautifully told - a hugely impressive debut'

 CORNWALL.
 1956.
 Fifteen-year-old Betty Broadbent has never left the fishing village of St Steele or ventured far beyond the walls of the boarding house run by her erratic mother.
 But when the London press pack descends on St Steele to report on a series of gruesome murders of young women, Betty's world changes.
 She is instantly transfixed by the mysterious and aloof reporter, Mr Gallagher.